 - Windows: An ASIO audio device driver must be selected for your audio device (press F10 to open the options settings, select Audio and select an ASIO driver).

-- The recording filter must be set to record audio (Right-click the Transport Panel record button), if you are recording to disk (Playlist recording).
+- The recording filter must be set to record audio (Right-Click the record button ), if you are recording to disk (Playlist recording).

 - An audio source must be connected to your audio device audio input/s (DOH!).

 - The active audio device input/s (from 4. above) must be selected on the Mixer track input menu.

 - Edison must be set to record audio on the input Mixer track (see Edison recording) OR the Mixer track must be armed to record audio (see Playlist recording).